windingtree/org.id/docs/WTHotelIndex.md

 WTHotelIndex.setLifToken(_lifToken) `nonpayable` `f2f0967b`

-> `setLifToken` allows the owner of the contract to change the address of the LifToken contract
+> `setLifToken` allows the owner of the contract to change the address of the LifToken contract.
+Allows to set the address to zero address

 Inputs